sanjaysingh13/the-khaki-estate/TECHNICAL_DOCUMENTATION.md

 **IMPORTANT: This project uses `uv` as the Python package manager for all dependency management and virtual environment operations.**

+**TESTING: This project uses `pytest` for all testing operations instead of Django's built-in test runner.**

 ## 🚀 Quick Start

 ### Package Manager